Will Medicare cover my spouse?

 Most Americans turning 65 will qualify for premium-free Part A. In order to be eligible, you must have paid Medicare taxes for at least 10 years (40 quarters).
 If your spouse didn’t individually pay Medicare taxes for at least 10 years, they may not qualify for premium-free Part A based on their own individual contribution.
 However, if you and your spouse have been married for at least 10 years your spouse may be eligible to receive premium-free coverage through your contributions.
 If you are divorced and were not previously working, you may also qualify if you were married for at least 10 years prior to divorce.

 Medicare does not cover your spouse as the federal government budgets and pays for Medicare expenses on an individual basis.
 In addition, coverage such as premium-free Part A, is provided based on individual contribution income taxes over the years.

 For example, if you are receiving Medicare coverage from a Medicare Advantage (Part C) plan, the government pays the private health insurance company a fixed amount per month for care delivered to you.
 This payment amount only covers care delivered to you and does not include payments for your spouse (or other family members).

 Medicare does not cover your spouse.
-If you are turning 65, you should assess your options.
-If you intending on continuing to work and your spouse may continue to be covered under your employer-provided coverage (for more information on Medicare When Working Past 65, see this article).
+If you (or your spouse) are turning 65, you should assess your options.
+If you intend on continuing to work, your spouse may continue to be covered under your employer-provided coverage (for more information on Medicare When Working Past 65, see this article).
 If you do not have employer coverage, your spouse may need to obtain coverage through their employer or purchase individual insurance such as an ACA plan.